 There is more than one way to qualify for the contact representative position.
 This position relies heavily on your ability to research taxpayer accounts, analyze information to provide guidance to taxpayers, and exceptional customer service skills.
 No degree is required; however, a degree alone may qualify you.

-As positions become available and events are scheduled, they will appear here and on the Events page.
+In-Person Events: As positions become available and in-person events are scheduled, they will appear here and on the Events page.
 Please check back often!

 Additionally, you can make your resume searchable on USAJOBS to notify our hiring managers of your interest in an IRS career.
 For more information, visit: USAJOBS | Help Center | Searchable Resumes.